 Another onboarding benefit marketing automation offers is the ability to segment and personalize.
 The drip campaign that our 20-year-old has been added to won’t be the right fit for a 45-year-old homeowner.
 Using personas, you can build multiple drip campaigns that meet the needs of several different segments of your new client base.
 At a minimum, I can envision an onboarding drip campaign for student clients, savings/investment clients, homeowner clients, and business clients.
 Once you have appropriately segmented, marketing automation allows you to personalize the communications with first name data or company data for the business owner.
 Though this is no substitute for the hand-written thank you note sent after an account opening, it perfectly complements the human connection.

 A further benefit of marketing automation is the ability to create landing pages.
 Landing pages are purposefully isolated from your website to allow the visitor to focus on a particular offer or piece of information.
-As you begin to introduce your new 20-year-old client to the benefits of student loan consolidation, you can guide them a student loan specific landing page.
-There they will not find home equity banner ads or branch locations and atms, simply information on the benefits of student loan consolidation.
+As you begin to introduce your new 20-year-old client to the benefits of student loan consolidation, you can guide them on a student loan specific landing page.
+There they will not find home equity banner ads or branch locations and ATMs, simply information on the benefits of student loan consolidation.

 The final benefit of using marketing automation to improve your onboarding program is the ability to measure results.
 You will gain insight into what offers resonate with your new clients and what offers don’t.
 You will gain insight into how much time a new client spends with your brand and a sense of their loyalty and satisfaction.
 These, and the many other strategic insights that a marketing automation platform can yield, will help you demonstrate marketing ROI and combat the 25-40% rate of attrition and the $400 negative impact cited above.